aaa0707/Transfer-Learning-on-Images---Penn-State-Landmarks/README.md

 **Aditya Agarwal,
 Sahil Mishra**

 This project explores transfer learning for image classification.
 It tries to classify various landmarks at The Pennsylvania State University into different classes.
+Since the size of our dataset is not large enough to train a CNN from scratch , we try to take advantage of pre-trained CNNs that have been trained on ImageNET (1.2 million images with 1000 classes).
+We use deep learning frameworks like PyTorch, Keras with TensorFlow and Machine Learning libraries like Schikit-Learn (for Python) to extract feature vectors from Alexnet and fine tune the VGG16 network.

 The landmarks include the *Nittany Lion*, the *Old Main*, and the *Beaver Stadium*.
 Some examples are shown below.